Piyush-Pasi/Algorithm-Vizualizations/README.md

 Open http://127.0.0.1:5000/ on browser

 ### Or
-GO to https://optic-algo.herokuapp.com/ on browser
+Go to https://optic-algo.herokuapp.com/ on browser

 ## Stakeholders of the product/service